Kount/kount.github.io/_docs/cloudflare.md

 * [Oracle Java Security Guide](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#InstallationAndCustomization) - This document describes details about Java SSL options, including the enableSNIExtension option.
 If you’re environment is not Java based,

+**WHY KOUNT IS MAKING THIS CHANGE**

+We are making the change to Cloudflare because they provide us the following benefits:

+* Distributed Denial of Service (DDoS) protection.

+* More advanced Web Application Firewalling (WAF).

+* More robust TLS/SSL management.

+* Global connectivity which could improve communication speeds to Kount resources.

+* Global Load balancing options.

+* Reachability to Kount services over IPv6.

+**WHAT TO DO NEXT**

+Ensure you’re submitting test transaction to the Kount TEST/Sandbox environments at https://risk.test.kount.net as this environment is already converted to support CloudFlare and if you’re accessing that end point, you’re successful

+* We will periodically reach out to you if we have noticed you have not successfully posted any test transactions

+* Inform Kount support if you need additional assistance (support@kount.com) on upgrading your TEST or PROD environments.